Filomeno History, Family Crest & Coats of Arms

 - Carmine Filomeno, aged 40, who settled in America from Bovino, in 1903

-- Antonio Filomeno, aged 34, who emigrated to the United States from Gursi, Italy, in 1906
+- Antonio Filomeno, aged 34, who immigrated to the United States from Gursi, Italy, in 1906

 - Maria Filomeno, aged 60, who landed in America from Noci, Italy, in 1907

-- Maria Filomeno, aged 22, who emigrated to the United States from Lungoli, Italy, in 1909
+- Maria Filomeno, aged 22, who immigrated to the United States from Lungoli, Italy, in 1909

-- Giovanni Filomeno, aged 26, who emigrated to America from Mottola, Italy, in 1911
+- Giovanni Filomeno, aged 26, who immigrated to America from Mottola, Italy, in 1911

 - ...
 (More are available in all our PDF Extended History products and printed products wherever possible.)